stylelint-scss/stylelint-scss/src/rules/at-else-if-parentheses-space-before/README.md

 There *must always* be exactly one space between the `@else if` and the condition opening parenthesis.

-*Note: This rule does not enforce parentheses to be present*
+*Note: This rule does not enforce parentheses to be present.*

 The following patterns are considered warnings: